 Lessons Learned — Health and Medical Issues

 - Have health and medical support systems in place.
 Before camp starts, identify the health and medical resources necessary to assist in whatever challenges may occur at camp.
-This plan includes on-site healthcare staff as well as a list of contacts (e.g., mental health professionals, dentist, etc.) who can be reached in the event of an unexpected incident.
+This plan includes on-site healthcare staff, as well as a list of contacts (e.g., mental health professionals, dentists, etc.) who can be reached in the event of an unexpected incident.

 - Distribution of medication laws vary by state.
-Often a caller will ask, "Can my counselors distribute medication if they are out on a night hike with campers?"
+Often a caller will ask, "Can someone other than a registered nurse (RN) distribute medication?"
 Since these regulations vary, determine the rules that apply to your camp and establish appropriate procedures prior to the start of camp.
 All staff should understand the issues regarding distribution of medication.

 - Lice outbreaks happen.
-Again this year, one of the most popular health and medical issue calls to the Hotline related to lice outbreaks, specifically whether to treat and keep those impacted at camp or send them home.
-What is important to remember is not that a lice outbreak occurs but how it is handled.
+One of the most prevalent health and medical issue calls to the Hotline is related to lice outbreaks, specifically whether to treat and keep those infected at camp or send them home.
+What is important is not that a lice outbreak occurs, but how it is handled.
 Determine if your camp will be a "nits" or "no-nits" community.
 Know that new strains of lice evolve that are resistant to over-the-counter remedies, and prescription treatment may be required.

 - It is critical that your healthcare staff be familiar with the most common childhood illnesses, injuries, and infestations.
 Many calls in this area came from camps that did not have knowledgeable healthcare staff.
-Camps had trained RNs on staff, but with specializations not regularly treated in the camp environment (e.g., operating room nurses, oncology nurses If your best choice for healthcare staff is lacking in childhood healthcare, it is imperative that they receive training and support prior to camp opening.
+Camps had trained RNs on staff, but with specializations not aligned with the camp environment (e.g., operating room nurses, oncology nurses).
+If your best choice for healthcare staff is lacking in childhood healthcare, it is imperative that they receive training and support prior to camp opening.